Parity Sheaves and Smith Theory: The integral Tate category

-is an isomorphism.\end{Cor} \begin{proof}Indeed, the cone of the adjunction map is $j_!j^*\F$, where $j$ is the inclusion of the open set $Y\backslash Z$.
+is an isomorphism.\end{Cor} \begin{proof}The cone of the adjunction map is $j_!j^*\F$, where $j$ is the inclusion of the open set $Y\backslash \supp_\T(\F)$.
 The stalks of this are all $0$, so it is $0$ also.\end{proof}

-Thus any complex in $Sh_c(Y;\T_\infty)$ is isomorphic to one whose Tate support is equal to its usual support (in the derived category, or indeed in the homotopy category).
-We are also able to remedy the apparent disparity, mentioned in Remark \ref{broker?}, between our definition of the constructible Tate category and that of \cite{Tr}:
+In particular, any complex in $\mathrm{Sh}_c(Y;\T_\infty)$ is isomorphic in $\mathrm{Sh}_c(Y;\T_\infty)$ to one whose Tate support is equal to its usual support in the derived category.
+A nice corollary is that we may clear up the apparent disparity, mentioned in Remark \ref{broker?}, between our definition of the constructible Tate category and that of \cite{Tr}:

-\begin{Cor} Let $\F$ be an object of $D^b_c(Y;\zvp)$ such that all the stalks of $\F$ are isomorphic to $0$ in $\T_\infty-mod_c$.
+\begin{Cor} Let $\F$ be an object of $D^b_c(Y;\zvp)$ such that all the stalks of $\F$ are isomorphic to $0$ in $\T_\infty\modc$.
 Then $\F$ is a perfect complex.\end{Cor}

 \begin{proof}Indeed, in that case $\bT^*\F$ has empty Tate support, so is $0$.
 But the kernel of $\bT^*$ is precisely the category of perfect complexes.\end{proof}